Do the time warp and take a proper gander at these ye olde snaps. Is that really Melbourne? Yes, yes it is.

 Foy's department store rooftop carnival

 Foy's Art Deco department store digs on the corner of Swanston and Bourke once rivalled Myer and David Jones.
-Foy’s were famous for their Christmas decorations – starring a three-storey Santa.
+Foy’s was famous for its Christmas decorations – starring a three-storey Santa.
 Scary.
 After World War II, Foy’s added a morale-boosting open-air carnival to its roof.
 Complete with a petting zoo, pony rides, Ferris wheel, merry-go-round and water boat ride.
 Other mid-'60s oddities include a skyscraper-free view and flying Union Jack.

 Black and white photo of a carnival held on a rooftop featuring a Ferris wheel, carousel and bunting flags